Should you carry your vaccination card with you? What if you lose it? Here are the dos and don’ts.

 No, that’s not encouraged.

-It is likely that your vaccination card will need to be updated if booster shots are required in the coming months or years, and your provider will need to access the original card in order to update it.
+Your vaccination card will need to be updated when you get booster shots in the coming months or years, and your provider will need to access the original card in order to update it.
+If your card is already laminated and you need a booster shot, don’t worry — city-run vaccine clinics can place a sticker on it with your booster information when you get one, or may be able to replace the card altogether, the city notes online.

 Instead, make a copy (or two) of your vaccination card, and keep it in a safe place.